Koredotcom/docs/docs/xo/generative-ai-tools/co-pilot-features.md

 **Usage**

 The system uses the[ Conversation Summary](../../apis/automation/conversation-summary.md.) public API to fetch the details of the entire conversation between the customer and the VA or agent.
-The API uses the Flan-T5 foundational model to summarize conversations using a large number of sample conversation transcripts.
+The API uses an open-source LLM to summarize conversations using a large number of sample conversation transcripts.

 ### Generating Opposite Utterance Suggestions
 Use LLM models for generating opposite utterances during design time.